tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/agreements.rst

 .. image:: agreements/agreements-set-call-for-tenders.png
    :align: center
-   :alt: Set up a call for tenders in Odoo Purchase
+   :alt: Set up a call for tenders in CoquiAPPs Purchase

 Requests quotations from the call for tenders
 ---------------------------------------------